lp-wan/archi/schc-architecture.md

 * SCHC Profile.
 SCHC offers variations in the way it is operated, with a large number of parameters that need to be set.
 Some of these parameters are technology-specific.
 A Profile indicates a particular setting of all these parameters.
 * SCHC Ent-point.
 A host (Device, Application and Network Gateway) involved in the SCHC process.
 A SCHC end-point can have multiple SCHC Instances.
 * SCHC Instance.
 An instantiation of SCHC on a host.
 Each instance has its own Set of Rules (SoR) and Set of Variables (SoV).
 * SCHC Session.
-An active association between two or more SCHC end-points, which allows them to communicate and ensure synchronization, management, error handling and communication services.
+An active association between two or more SCHC end-points (? or Instances ?), which allows them to communicate and ensure synchronization, management, error handling and communication services.
 * SoR (Set of Rules).
 A set of SCHC Rules.
 The SoR may contain Rules of different nature, such as compression, fragmentation, or management.
 A SoR may be used by one or more SCHC Instances.
 * SoV (Set of Variables).
 External information that needs to be known to identify the correct protocol, the session id, and the flow when there is one.
 * Core SCHC.
 SCHC end-point located upstream.
 In an IoT deployment with star topology, that would be an end-point part of the infrastructure.
 In a different setting (e.g. mesh network), the specific interpretation of what exacitly is the Core SCHC in the specific context may need to be defined.